andrewshaodev/LearningHowToLearn/index.md

 The more Chunks in your mental library, whatever subject your learning, the more easily you'll be able to solve problems in other fields

+:bulb: More tools in the toolbox

 ---

 # Transfer:

 The ability to relate one Chunk to another, not necessarily in the same field, but also in other fields.
 This allows a shortcut to understanding new ideas.

+:bulb: Math function vs Program function

 ---